6 Mandatory Protocols for Using GitHub Copilot in Technical Work

 - any important notes for future maintainers

-- unit tests and edge cases (summarize what is covered)
+- unit tests and edge cases covered (summarize what is tested)

 - error-handling strategy (how invalid or unexpected inputs are handled)